Adrenochrome

 Adrenochrome is a chemical compound produced by the oxidation of adrenaline (epinephrine).
 It was the subject of limited research from the 1950s through to the 1970s as a potential cause of schizophrenia.
 While adrenochrome has no currently proven medical application, the semicarbazide derivative, carbazochrome, is a hemostatic medication.
 Adrenochrome is mass produced and commercially available to the public, and is not a controlled substance.

-Despite this compound's name, it is unrelated to the element chromium; instead, the "chrome" suffix indicates a relationship to color, as pure adrenochrome has a deep violet color.
+Despite its name, adrenochrome has no connection to the element chromium.
+The suffix '-chrome' refers to color, as solid adrenochrome is deep violet.

 Chemistry

 The oxidation reaction that converts adrenaline into adrenochrome occurs both in vivo and in vitro.
 Silver oxide (Ag_{2}O) was among the first reagents employed for this, but a variety of other oxidizing agents have been used successfully.
 In solution, adrenochrome is pink and further oxidation of the compound causes it to polymerize into brown or black melanin compounds.

 Synthesis

 Adrenochrome is readily synthesized from commercially available reagents: chloroacetic acid and catechol react in the presence of phosphoryl chloride to yield chloroacetylcatechol.
 After purification, chloroacetylcatechol is reacted with aqueous methylamine and treated with hydrochloric acid, yielding adrenalone hydrochloride.
 This is then hydrogenated to racemic adrenaline.
 Finally, adrenaline is oxidized to adrenochrome by an appropriate oxidizing agent such as silver oxide.